vuxcode/pr1-project-Kaptenbus/README.md

 > You can use this section of the file to keep notes about your project as you work on it.

 04/04-22
 Thought about making the "shopping cart" after the first menuFunction but will do it after the secound, so i can solve any problems that may occur with not only one menu but two.
-Will make the troubleshooting easier and no more problems SHOULD occur.
+Will make the troubleshooting easier and no more problems SHOULD occur when adding the third menuFunction.

 Menu functions take less time then planned, i belive my idea was was to "clear" in my head making the coding faster.
 Which also results in less problems.
 (So far)